Tom-Sloan/ORB-SLAM3-python/README.md

 1. Clone the repo with `--recursive`
 2. Install `Eigen`, `Pangolin` and `OpenCV` if you havn't already.
 3. `ORB-SLAM3` requires `openssl` to be installed: `sudo apt-get install libssl-dev`
-4. Install some pip packages: `pip install pillow pyparsing pytz six`
+4. Install some pip packages: `pip install pillow pyparsing pytz six watchdog`
 5. Run `python setup install` or `pip install .`.
 6. Please raise an issue if you run into any.